UCLA-VAST/AutoBridge/README.md

 # Latest

+- **[12/20/2021]** We just open-sourced [RapidStream](https://github.com/Licheng-Guo/RapidStream), a follow-up work of AutoBridge.
+This time we parallelize the placement and routing of each slot based on the floorplanning by AutoBridge.
+Check out how we achieve 5-7X speedup over Vivado!

 - A new implementation has been ready!
 Check the example in AutoBridge/in-develop/test/autosa_cnn_13x8/.
 - The user interface has been significantly simplified.
 To invoke the new AutoBridge, just write a simple config file like this: